NatXiao/LasISC-Hostel/README.md

 The challenge we expect to uncounter are:
   - the management of the reservation (dates, an reservation in advance), with insert and the queries.
   - the management of the time and our complexity of the project.
+  - the diversity of the client (family for example)

 ## Metrics